mileshobby/Events4U/README.md

 #### [Events4u live](https://events4u.herokuapp.com "Events4U Homepage")

 Events4u is a full-stack web application inspired by EventBrite.
-It utilizes Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Redux architectural framework on the frontend.
+It utilizes a Ruby on Rails backend, a PostgreSQL database, and React.js with a Redux architectural framework on the frontend.

-The event allows users to create events, browse events, and "buy" tickets for an event (actual transaction was not implemented).
+The application allows users to create events, browse events, and "buy" tickets for an event (actual transaction was not implemented).

 ## Features & Implementation